tengmx/tengmx.github.io/index.md

 from Harbin Institute of Technology in 2012.
 He had a joint graduate training in Computational Biology and Bioinformatics at Indiana University School of Medicine during 2008-2010.
 He had his postdoctoral training in Biostatistics and Computational Biology at Dana-Farber Cancer Institute and Harvard T.H.
-Chan School of Public Health durng 2013-2018.
+Chan School of Public Health during 2013-2018.

 ---

 #### News & Events

+- 2020.03 Our collaborative paper is accepted by *Molecular Cell*.

-2020.02 Welcome **Rodrigo Azuero-Dajud** as a graduate intern in the lab.
+- 2020.02 Welcome **Rodrigo Azuero-Dajud** as a graduate intern in the lab.